emo-team/emoteen/readme.md

     ### mediations: ig stories / snaps of useful meditations. by teens, for teens, for free.
     ### journals: your stories. private to you. or not.
-    ### mirrors: your stats, your friends, your teachers,
+    ### activity: your stats, your friends, your teachers,

     join us :): or not.